There are 15 non-technical things that every engineer should know if they want to reach their full potential.

 #4 Work in a passion-filled position

-I’m not saying you can’t make great money or gain prestige in engineering.
-But the profession is too grueling to be in it for the wrong reasons.
-The challenges will be overwhelming and you won’t want to deal with the day-to-day bullshit.
+Now, I’m not saying you can’t score big bucks or prestige in engineering.
+But the grind is too intense to do it for the wrong reasons.
+You’ll struggle with the relentless challenges and the daily bullshit.

 - Few parts

 Remember that one online order that arrived two weeks late with missing parts?
 Oh, and customer support was an unhelpful robot?
 Headbanging frustrating, right?

 - Deliver projects late

 So, remember that clients are human too.
 Treat them the way you’d want to be treated.
 That means prompt responses and delivering on your promises.